abadid/cmsc424-spring2018/project7/README.md

 3. This will create a new directory: `spark-2.0.1-bin-hadoop2.7`.
 4. Set the SPARKHOME variable: `export SPARKHOME=/vagrant/spark-2.0.1-bin-hadoop2.7`

+You will also need to make sure java is installed.
+This tutorial is pretty comprehensive on installing spark (https://medium.com/@josemarcialportilla/installing-scala-and-spark-on-ubuntu-5665ee4b62b1).

 We are ready to use Spark.

 ### Spark and Python